 Part of what was so crazy about this situation was that I thought I knew better.
 I studied Eastern philosophy in the late ’90s at Vassar College and began practicing yoga in 2001.
 A dear friend’s mom had also turned me onto whole foods eating.
 Prior to my “Aha!” moment, I had had years of success using whole foods and alternative healing methods to lose 30 pounds, to regulate my digestion and menstrual cycle, and to connect with my body and with my intuition.
 I had tools and people to support me but for a period of time, I didn’t use them.

-As I was recovering, I noticed that I was surrounded by female colleagues and friends who were on the path to burn out or already there.
-They were passionate about their careers and their loved ones but many experienced chronic health issues and stress, regularly felt depleted, alone, and/or dis-empowered.
-I started to see that I was part of a culture of women who were sacrificing themselves to produce amazing things for the world.
-In addition, as a result of the health issues I’d endured as well as the stories I heard from people around me, I became increasingly aware of the shortcomings of the American health ‘care’ system, particularly as it related to women’s bodies.
+I spent the next several years recovering, developing other health issues, recovering again, and working hard to make my lifestyle fit my healing.
+I started to see though that I was part of a culture of women who were sacrificing themselves to produce amazing things in the world.
+In addition, as a result of the health issues I endured as well as the stories I heard from people around me, I became increasingly aware of the shortcomings of the American health ‘care’ system, particularly as it related to women’s bodies.